EnzioKam/julia-cs2030/immutability.md

 Note that we still have a similar problem we had in the previous section, where even though we have replaced the inner constructor, we can technically still create a completely new ImmutableArray since the inner constructor and fields are still "publicly available".

+[^1]: Julia already has the `Tuple` type, which is a parameterised immutable type.
+It can act like a immutable container, but every element's type is a parameter of the tuple.
+The `NTuple` type on the other hand provides an immutable container where every element is of the same type.